04.What to look for

-The models in the What to Buy list give a range of choices when it comes to blade material, number of blades, type of controls, and integrated lights.
-However, several other models on test perform the task of moving air around the room efficiently and reasonably quietly, so design and price may also play a part in your final decision.
+The models in the What to buy list give a range of choices when it comes to blade material, number of blades, type of controls, and integrated lights.
+However, several other models tested perform the task of moving air around the room efficiently and reasonably quietly, so design and price may also play a part in your final decision.

 Blade material While most fans have wooden blades (timber, plywood or MDF), a few are stainless steel, aluminium, or plastic.